rubyfu/RubyFu/module_0x3__network_kung_fu/README.md

 ### Calculating the number of hosts in a subnet.

-We used to_range method to create a range of all the ips then count method to count the ips in range.
+We used to_range method to create a range of all the IPs then count method to count the IPs in range.
 We reduced the number by two to exclude the gateway and broadcast IP address.

 ```ruby